Guide to vision care benefits for First Nations and Inuit

 - inability to adjust to multifocal eyewear

-Providers are encouraged to submit claims directly to Express Scripts Canada.
 Any additional costs over the maximum eligible amounts are the responsibility of the client.
-Providers are asked to inform the client when the cost of the eyewear selected exceeds the coverage amount and/or which will require the client to pay the balance.
+Providers are to inform the client when the cost of the eyewear selected exceeds the coverage amount and/or which will require the client to pay the balance.

 3.3.1 Residual amount

-Any unused portion of a coverage amount, or residual amount, will remain available to clients until the end of the frequency period (section 3.2).
+Any unused portion of a coverage amount, or residual amount, will remain available to clients until the end of the frequency period (section 3.2 Corrective eyewear frequency guidelines).
 The residual amount will be applied to any future eyewear purchases within the same frequency period.
-For example, if a client has a residual amount from their coverage amount, it will be applied when the client purchases another pair of glasses or requests a lens replacement.
-Please note that residual amounts cannot be applied to eye exams since they have a separate fee structure.
+For example, if during the same frequency period, a client has a residual amount, it will be applied should the client purchase another pair of glasses or requests a lens replacement.
+Residual amounts cannot be applied to eye exams since they have a separate fee structure.

 The program will keep track of the residual amount until the end of the frequency period.
 Clients can contact their NIHB regional office to find out their residual amount.